cryptojoks/antofy-docs/docs/faq/protocol-faq.md

   - emergency state
 ---

-This document compiles some of the frequently asked questions related to the Polygon zkEVM protocol.
+This document compiles some of the frequently asked questions related to the Antofy Blockchain protocol.
 For more details, check out [this documentation](/protocol/introduction.md).

 ---